ADMISSION

 -

 We travel to the horse farm to groom and bond with the horses.
-We don't ride, we do what is know as "ground" work.
-You'll learn what the horse thinks about on our visits.
 The horse is unencumbered by ego.
 He doesn't play games or have power trips.
 He just wants to know if he can trust you.

 -